ElianCordoba/softwareontheroad/src/content/react-hooks.md

   The useState returns a tuple with a _state holder_  property and a setter method.

-  You invoque useState with the initial value for your state.
+  You invoke useState with the initial value for your state.

   To update the state you call the `setName` function